toolateralus/VM/lemur-vdk/computer.utils/home/tutorials/gamelib.md

     rotate(angle : number);
 }
 ```
-this one's not quite neccesary, but is useful as the line renderer's use it as a unified way to accept a collection of Nodes.
+this one's not quite neccesary, but is useful as the line Renderinger's use it as a unified way to accept a collection of Nodes.
 ``` JavaScript
 class Scene {
     // array of all Nodes in Scene.